Frequently Asked Questions

 Yes.
-All United States citizens can enter Spain for up to 90 days for purposes of vacation and education with a U.S. Passport without having to obtain a special Visa.
+All United States citizens can enter Spain and the EU for up to 90 days for purposes of vacation and education with a U.S. Passport without having to obtain a special Visa.
 The U.S. State Department recommends that your Passport be valid for at least 90 days after your date of departure from Spain.
 We encourage you to review the U.S. State Department’s Spain Information page for more detail.

 If you are a citizen of another nation, we recommend that you contact your home country’s department of state, or equivalent, to determine if there are any travel restrictions that you may encounter.

 Yes.
 There is a U.S. Embassy in Madrid.

 Emergency After-Hours Telephone: +(34) (91) 587-2200.
 Ask to speak to the duty officer if you need emergency assistance outside of business hours.

 Routine and emergency services for U.S. citizens are provided by the American Citizens Services section of the Consular Section at the U.S. Embassy.
 Appointments are required for routine consular services.
 Additional information is available through the U.S. Citizen Services page on the Embassy’s website.
 To make an appointment, please visit the U.S. Embassy’s online appointment system for U.S. Citizen Services.